-As consideration for entering into the Amendment, Prophecy Coal shall pay Waterton, in cash, a non-refundable restructuring fee (the "Restructuring Fee") in four (4) equal, consecutive, monthly installment payments (each, a "Restructuring Installment").
-Each Restructuring Installment shall be in an amount equal to two percent (2%) of the outstanding principal of the Loan as of the date of the execution of the Amendment.
-The Restructuring Installments shall be due and payable on the following dates: the date of the execution of the Amendment; August 29, 2013; September 27, 2013; and October 31, 2013.
-No Restructuring Installment(s) will be due or payable following repayment, in full, by Prophecy Coal to Waterton, of all amounts owing under the Amended Loan Agreement.
-For example, if Prophecy Coal repays all amounts owing under the Amended Loan Agreement in full on September 15, 2013, then Prophecy will not have to pay Waterton the Restructuring Installments due and payable on September 27, 2013 or October 31, 2013.
+As consideration for entering into the Amendment, Prophecy Coal is required to pay Waterton, in cash, a non-refundable restructuring fee (the "Restructuring Fee") in four equal, consecutive, monthly instalment payments (each, a "Restructuring Instalment").
+Each Restructuring Instalment shall be in an amount equal to two percent (2%) of the outstanding principal of the Loan as of the date of the execution of the Amendment.
+The Restructuring Instalments are due and payable on the following dates: the date of the execution of the Amendment; August 29, 2013; September 27, 2013; and October 31, 2013.
+No Restructuring Instalment(s) will be due or payable following repayment, in full, by Prophecy Coal to Waterton, of all amounts owing under the Amended Loan Agreement.
+For example, if Prophecy Coal repays all amounts owing under the Amended Loan Agreement in full on September 15, 2013, then Prophecy will not have to pay Waterton the Restructuring Instalments due and payable on September 27, 2013 or October 31, 2013.